-Under the direction of Dr. Paul Whitmore, the Aging Diagnostics Lab also includes conservation scientists Dr. Rui Chen, and Dr. Pablo Londero.
-The lab studies the causes of chemical and physical degradation in art objects and aims to develop novel analytical techniques that can measure and monitor aging and changes as a function of time and environmental conditions.
+Dr. Paul Whitmore directs the Aging Diagnostics lab, which studies the causes of chemical and physical degradation in art objects and aims to develop novel analytical techniques that can measure and monitor aging and changes as a function of time and environmental conditions.

 Chelsea Graham heads the Digitization Lab, which provides expertise and facilities for the creation, management, and accessibility of digital cultural heritage.
 Working with a variety of digitization techniques, the lab collaborates with collections experts, conservators, computer scientists and curators to develop projects that enable virtual examination and revolutionize the relationship between viewer, researcher and object.

 The Shared Conservation Lab is a state-of-the-art facility utilized by conservators from Yale’s collections.
 This large lab is a collaborative space for conservators, curators, and conservation scientists studying and treating objects.
 Mark Aronson, Chief Conservator for the Yale Center for British Art, is the current chair of the steering committee guiding the laboratory.